nickj609/GameModeManager/README.md

 ## Installation
 1. Install Metamod:Source and Counter Strike Sharp.
 2. Copy DLLs to `csgo/addons/counterstrikesharp/plugins/GameModeManager`.
-3. Ensure your `gamemodes_server.txt` file contains a list of map groups.
+3. Make sure your `gamemodes_server.txt` file is in VDF format and contains a list of map groups.
-4. Update your custom configuration files for each game mode to include `css_mapgroup <map group>`.
+4. If needed, update your custom configuration files for each game mode to include `css_mapgroup <map group>`.
+5. AFter the first run, update the configuration file `GameModeManager.json` as detailed below.

 ## Configuration
 > [!IMPORTANT]